-Your PDGA Player Rating (PR) is a number that shows how close your average round scores are compared to the course rating, called the Scratch Scoring Averages (SSA), of the courses you’ve played in competition.
+Your PDGA Player Rating is a number that shows how close your average round scores are compared to the course rating, called the Scratch Scoring Averages (SSA), of the courses you’ve played in competition.
 Players who average the SSA on courses played will have a rating of 1000 and are considered “scratch players”.
 A player who averages scores lower than SSAs on course they’ve played will have a rating over 1000.
-There are less than 200 players in the world with ratings of 1000 and higher.

-Players who enter a PDGA event in a division tracked by the PDGA will automatically get their results entered into the ratings system.
+Players who enter a PDGA sanctioned event will automatically get their results entered into the ratings system.
 However, only ratings of current PDGA members will be published.
 Your first rating can be calculated after just one valid round of tournament play.
-It will be posted by your name on the PDGA website along with your tournament results the next time the ratings are updated.
+It will be posted on your player profile along with your tournament results the next time the ratings are updated.
 You can search for players by name or PDGA number.

 Ratings Information Documents

 - Ratings System

 - Points System